 OK, so Herbie was a magic little car that dreamt of being a race car.
 It was successful too, but not nearly as successful as the Beetle was for VW.
 It’s featured in 5 movies and a TV movie, and even though Lindsay Lohan ruined it for the youngsters of today, it’s still one of the most recognizable movie cars of all time.

 #24.
 1981 Porsche 928 — Risky Business

-Parents need to realise, that telling your teen-aged children not to do something, and then going away for the weekend is a terrible thing to do!
-Of course Joel borrows it, and of course it goes wrong when it end up in Lake Michigan!
+Parents need to realize, that telling their teen-aged children not to do something, and then going away for the weekend is a terrible thing to do!
+Of course, Joel borrows it, and of course, it goes wrong when it ends up in Lake Michigan!

 #23.
 1990 Chevrolet Lumina Nascar — Days of Thunder

 Top Gun is a… oh wait, no sorry, Days of Thunder is a film about Nascar.
 So lots of speed, lots of excitement, some awesome race cars, and of course crashing!
 There’s also a plot and some characters in there, but it felt a little too familiar.
 Still some great cars though.

 #22.
 1950 Mercury Monterey — Cobra